MAT7TT/sda/README.md

 ### Interface Segregation Principle

-`MovementRule`, `HitRule`, `TeleportRule`, `DiceShaker`, `GameEventPublisher` and `SavedGameRepository` each describe a narrow contract.
-Classes only depend on the operations they actually need, rather than one large interface covering unrelated behaviour.
+Concrete implementations are substitutable through their interfaces.
+For example, `StandardEndMovementRule` and `ExactEndBounceMovementRule` can both be used wherever a `MovementRule` is required.

 ### Dependency Inversion Principle

-The domain and use case classes depend on abstract interfaces, while the concrete implementations are supplied from the outside by String Dependency Injection container.
+Higher-level code depends on abstractions. `Game` depends on rule, dice and event interfaces, while the use cases depend on `GameFactory` and `SavedGameRepository` ports.
+Spring Dependency Injection supplies the concrete infrastructure implementations from the outside.
-For example, `Game` depends on `MovementRule`, `HitRule`, `TeleportRule`, `DiceShaker` and `GameEventPublisher`.
-The use case depends on `GameFactory` and `SavedGameRepository`, rather than directly creating infrastructure classes.

 ## 7. Clean Architecture / Ports And Adapters